markusressel/py-image-dedup/README.md

 Since we might already have a previous version of this file in the database before analysing a given file the file modification time is compared to the given one.
 If the database content seems to be still correct the signature for this file will **not** be recalculated.
-Because of this supsequent runs will be much faster.
-There still has to happen some file access though so it is probably limited by that.
+Because of this, subsequent runs will be much faster.
+There still has to happen some file access though, so it is probably limited by that.

 ### Phase 4 - Finding duplicates